streamr-dev/core-api/grails-app/views/help/userGuide/markdown/introduction.md

 ##Data live in streams

-All real-time data in Streamr is stored in a [stream](#whatisastream).
+All real-time data in Streamr is stored in [streams](#streams).
 A stream is essentially a timestamped sequence of events.
 Each event may contain more than one field.
 You can create and work on dozens, hundreds, or thousands of streams.
 A stream is persistent, identified by a unique ID, and stored in the cloud.

 Any kind of real-time data can be stored in a stream.
 The incoming data may consist of sensory readings of speed, geolocation, orientation, ambient temperature, humidity, and so forth.
 Or the data may contain social media messages, stock market events, mobile ad impressions, and so on.